panditakshay402/Hacktoberfest/README.md

-# Hacktoberfest2023
+# Hacktoberfest
-Join the Hacktoberfest 2023 fun!
+Join the Hacktoberfest  fun!
 Contribute to this repo  and earn cool swag  while improving open-source projects.

 ## About Hacktoberfest